-It’s safe to say that marriage is probably one of the most important relationship that many of us have in our lives.
+It’s safe to say that marriage is probably one of the most important relationships that many of us have in our lives.
 It’s one of the greatest experience yet challenge that we face in life, both between spouses and between you and your friends and family.
 But if you find that your marriage is affecting your relationships in a negative way, don’t immediately contact the divorce attorneys!
 Instead, you need to figure out how to deal with it like any other problem.

 Let’s go through some of the common concerns and conflicts that can occur when we tie the knot.
 Don’t worry, this won’t be a depressing slog!
-Hopefully you’ll come out armed with not just more information, but confidence in your relationship and its stability.
+Hopefully, you’ll come out armed with not just more information, but confidence in your relationship and its stability.

 The “wrong kind of friends” problem

 After marriage, you may have noticed that you don’t hang out with your single friends as much as you used to.
 That’s okay and completely understandable!
 It wouldn’t necessarily be correct to say that they’re jealous, but something you had in common with them — being single — no longer exists.
 This can make it difficult to relate to each other; while their stories of bad dinner dates have a lot of variety, your stories will most likely involve the person you’re married to.

 It can also be awkward for your single friends to hang out with you and your significant other half, feeling like a third wheel or worse, feeling like you succeeded at something they have yet to accomplish- finding love.
 Your spouse might also have an issue with you hanging out with your single buddies or girlfriends without them since to them it can feel like you’re trying to escape from your new life.